- How are brain and spinal cord tumors in adults treated?

-- Fatigue (from too few red blood cells, changes in metabolism, or other factors)
+- Fatigue (from having too few red blood cells, changes in metabolism, or other factors)

-Fortunately, some of the most effective drugs against brain tumors tend to have fewer of these side effects than other common chemo drugs.
-But if they occur, the side effects are usually short-term and go away after treatment is finished.
+Some of the most effective drugs against brain tumors tend to have fewer of these side effects than other common chemo drugs.
+Most side effects tend to be short-term and go away after treatment is finished.
 There are often ways to lessen these side effects.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.

 Along with the risks above, some chemo drugs can cause other, less common side effects.
 For example, cisplatin and carboplatin can also cause kidney damage and hearing loss.
 Your doctor will check your kidney function and hearing if you are given these drugs.
 Some of these side effects might last after treatment is stopped.